-Do also note that we receive over 200 applications per session, have received nearly 2,000 applications (as Fledge9) and have reviewed tens of thousands of startup profiles online.
+Do also note that we receive hundreds of applications per session, have received thousands of applications to-date and have reviewed tens of thousands of startup profiles online.
 We have thus likely already seen a company with the same solution as yours, if not a company solving the problem with a solution we like better.

 12. Business model?
 (How do customers pay you to solve their problem?)

 Like the solution, we know that the current business model is likely not the business model that will make the company profitable.
 After reviewing tens of thousands of business plans, we know how revenues are usually generated from Plan B or Plan C, not Plan A. As part of the program, we push the fledglings to look at alternative business models, to build a Plans B, C, D, etc.

 Your answer should be brief, clear, and concise.
 E.g. “Customers pay us for X” or “Customers subscribe to our service” or “We use a PayGo model” or or “We sell on Amazon and through our e-commerce website” or sometimes “Customers can’t afford our solution thus we find NGOs to buy it from us who then give it to the people in need.”
 If you don’t know yet how you’ll get paid, then tell us that.

 13. Opportunity?
 (How many customers are there with this problem?)

 Fledge invests in every fledgling and thus we need to worry about whether we’ll ever get repaid.
 We invest using an uncommon model, revenue-based equity, and with that what we care about is whether the business can earn millions in revenues; we don’t worry about exits or unicorns.
 Plus we want to see all of our fledglings to be profitable, and thus we also want to know that the company has room to scale up nationally, if not internationally.